 Basically they’re longer, more intensive courses with homework and pre-recorded instructor critiques.

 I haven’t taken any of the premium courses so I can’t comment on their quality.
+Update: I have tried the Figure Drawing Challenge since originally writing the review.
+If you’ve spent some time reading books or watching videos on figure drawing then you won’t find anything new here.
+If you haven’t it’s a good starting point.
+If you can time it for when PK runs a community event involving the challenge even better.
 Still, I like that Pencil Kings offers these foundation drawing courses in addition to their other content.
 Hopefully they will continue to develop this aspect of the site.

 This is another service that Pencil Kings offers that I have not tried.
 To be honest, $50 for 30 minutes and $90 for 60 minutes seems too expensive to me.